 The Bottom Line

-PMs are a medium risk investment.
+PIs are considered a medium-high risk investment.
 It is best to partner with an individual who understands how to assess the risk and has the platform to view credit reporting, current liabilities and lending ratios.